 Depletion of the radiogenic/nucleogenic components of reservoir derived noble gases occurs during combustion and capture [8].
 In the product line recirculation rates, addition of different solutes with given solubilities for the gases and their isotopes under varying pressure and temperature conditions will affect noble gas contents.
-In this study, temporal changes are documented, and the next step is to interpret and decipher the relative effects of capture processes on noble gas fingerprinting.
-Additionally, documenting variation in the fossil gas feed is highly relevant in evaluating the traceability of mixed-source gas in future storage schemes, involving captured CO2 also from other industries (e.g. cement, ammonia, waste incineration, biogas).
-E.g. the presented storage scheme for Smeaheia involves storage of CO2 from mixed sources, after post-combustion capture.
+In this study, we attempt to document temporal changes, and the next step is to interpret and decipher the relative effects of capture processes on noble gas fingerprinting.
+Additionally, documenting variation in the fossil gas feed is highly relevant in evaluating the traceability of mixed-source gas in future storage schemes, involving captured CO_2 also from other industries (e.g. cement, ammonia, waste incineration, biogas).
+E.g. the presented storage scheme for Smeaheia involves storage of CO_2 from mixed sources, after post-combustion capture.
 3. Methodology